wotakumoe/wotaku/comms.md

 ---
 title: Communities
 description: All the great otaku communities!
-customdescription: Explore a wide array of otaku communities!
+customDescription: Explore a wide array of otaku communities!
 From forums and Discord servers to Subreddits and boards, find your ideal space for anime and manga discussions.
 ---
 # Communities
 A list of other otaku communities to check out based on your specific interests.